-- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2023 together with the Auditors' Report thereon.
+- To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2024 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To re-elect Ms Linna Hui Min as Director of the Company retiring pursuant to Regulation 89 of the Constitution of the Company. - Ms Linna Hui Min will, upon her re-election as Director of the Company, remain as the Executive Director and will be considered non-independent.
-Please refer to the "Additional Information on Directors Seeking Re-election" section of the Annual Report FY2023 for the detailed information required pursuant to Rule 720(6) of the Listing Manual of Singapore Exchange Securities Trading Limited ("SGX-ST").
-(Resolution 2) - 3.
-To re-elect Mr Chua Keng Hiang as Director of the Company retiring pursuant to Regulation 89 of the Constitution of the Company. - Mr Chua Keng Hiang will, upon his re-election as Director of the Company, be re-designated as Non-Independent and Non-Executive Director, and will retire as the Chairman of the Audit Committee and a member of the Nominating Committee.
-He will remain as a member of the Audit Committee and Remuneration Committee and will be considered non-independent.
-Please refer to the "Additional Information on Directors Seeking Re-election" section of the Annual Report FY2023 for the detailed information required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. (Resolution 3) - 4.
-To re-elect Mr Tan Seng Chun as Director of the Company retiring pursuant to Regulation 88 of the Constitution of the Company. - Mr Tan Seng Chun will, upon his re-election as Director of the Company, remain as Independent and Non-Executive Director, a member of the Audit Committee, Nominating Committee and Remuneration Committee and will be considered independent for the purpose of Rule 704(8) of the Listing Manual of the SGX-ST. Please refer to the "Additional Information on Directors Seeking Re-election" section of the Annual Report FY2023 for the detailed information required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST.
+To re-elect Mr Teng Cheong Kwee as Director of the Company retiring pursuant to Regulation 89 of the Constitution of the Company.

+Mr Teng Cheong Kwee will, upon his re-election as Director of the Company, remain as Lead Independent and Non-Executive Director, Chairman of Nominating Committee and Remuneration Committee and a member of Audit Committee and will be considered independent for the purpose of Rule 704(8) of the Listing Manual of Singapore Exchange Securities Trading Limited ("SGX-ST").
+Please refer to the "Additional Information on Directors Seeking Re-election" section of the Annual Report FY2024 for the detailed information required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. (Resolution 2)

+3. To re-elect Ms Queeny Ho as Director of the Company retiring pursuant to Regulation 89 of the Constitution of the Company.

+Ms Queeny Ho will, upon her re-election as Director of the Company, remain as Non-Independent and Non-Executive Chairman and a member of Nominating Committee and will be considered non-independent.
+Please refer to the "Additional Information on Directors Seeking Re-election" section of the Annual Report FY2024 for the detailed information required pursuant to Rule 720(6) of the Listing Manual of the SGX-ST. (Resolution 3)

+- 4. To re-appoint Messrs BDO LLP as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.
 (Resolution 4) - 5.
-To re-appoint Messrs BDO LLP as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 5) - 6.
 To transact any other ordinary business which may properly be transacted at an AGM.